Titan submersible implosion: In social and mass media

 The submersible became widely discussed on social media as the story developed and was the subject of "public schadenfreude", inspiring grimly humorous Internet memes, namely interactive video game recreations and image macros that ridiculed the submersible's deficient construction, OceanGate's perceived poor safety record, and the individuals who died.
 The memes were criticized as insensitive, with David Pogue regarding such media as "inappropriate and a little bit sick".
 Some have felt the negative reaction to the victims may be a response to past news coverage of other expeditions by billionaires, often using their own companies such as Blue Origin.
 Molly Roberts wrote in The Washington Post that those joking about the incident were demonstrating Internet users' impulses to be ironic, provocative, and angry with each other, combined with an "eat-the-rich attitude".

-According to media psychology expert Pamela Rutledge, an American expert in social media and mass media, the Titan incident was widely treated on social media as entertainment.
+According to Pamela Rutledge, professor of media psychology at Fielding Graduate University, the Titan incident was widely treated on social media as entertainment.
 Major elements include the allure of disasters, fascination with the wealthy, conspiracy theories, uncertainty, and the mythology of the Titanic, as well as the romance of rescue operations.
-Rutledge opined that the trend displayed a lack of accountability and empathy.
-She asserted there is a need for individuals to rethink the way in which they use social media.
+Rutledge opined that the trend displayed a lack of accountability and empathy, asserting there is a need for individuals to rethink the way they use social media.

-In September 2023, it was announced that a new movie about the Titan submersible incident, named Salvaged, was in development.
-The amount of media coverage and public attention for the Titan incident was criticized by people such as Barack Obama, the former U.S president, commenting that the contemporaneous 2023 Messenia migrant boat disaster had received much less attention.
+In September 2023, it was announced that a film about the implosion, titled Salvaged, was in development.
+The amount of media coverage and public attention for the Titan incident was criticized by people such as Barack Obama, the former U.S president, commenting that the contemporaneous 2023 Pylos migrant boat disaster had received much less attention.

+In February 2024, a film inspired by the incident, titled Locker, was announced.
+Written and directed by Australian filmmaker Peter Ninos, the film draws inspiration from the extensive media coverage of the disaster, particularly speculation that the occupants may have remained alive for several days after losing contact, the reports of possible banging sounds detected underwater, and the widely publicised countdown of the submersible's estimated remaining oxygen supply.
+The film presents a fictional scenario in which a submersible, the Orion, becomes stranded on the ocean floor rather than suffering a catastrophic implosion.
+The film was later screened on Australia's Nine Network.